RustFestEU/blog.rustfest.eu/_posts/2017-04-12-this-week-in-rustfest-3-awesome-sponsors.md

 ## Workshops

 One request we heard quite often, was whether we'll be hosting workshops again.
-And while we always wanted to do it - they have been very popular in the last iteration - we were simply missing the space for it.
-Until our awesome sponsor Bitfury stepped up.
-So inspired by the idea of showcasing their Rust and giving others the opportunity to learn Rust to others, they went scouting for a venue and offered to host the full workshop day.
+And while we always wanted to do it - they have been very popular in the last iteration - we were simply missing the space for it... until our awesome sponsor Bitfury stepped up!
+So inspired by the idea of showcasing their Rust and giving others the opportunity to learn Rust, they went scouting for a venue and offered to host the full workshop day.

 Thanks to them, we'll now have four 4h-Workshops (of 25ppl each) during Saturday - light catering included.
 Bitfury will host one and we intend to have another iteration of RustBridge again.
 And the best part: **it will be at no extra cost, but is all included in your current ticket**.
 We'll make an official announcement once all of them are ready to be booked, giving all ticket holders a short advance on picking your favorite workshop.
 So [better get your ticket now!](https://ti.to/asquera-event-ug/rustfest-kyiv)